Identifying Social Determinants in Clinical Trial Screening

 Examples of these social determinants include safe and affordable housing, access to education, public safety, availability of healthy foods, local emergency/health services, and environments free of life-threatening toxins.
 A study showed that nationally, patients faced an average of 7.2 out of 22 social risks.
 The most common SDoH risks among all three cohorts in the study were limited English proficiency, less than a high school education, lack of insurance, experiencing high to medium-high stress, and unemployment.

 If SDoHs have an impact on clinical outcomes, then it stands to reason that they may also have an impact on clinical trial outcomes.
 A study by Yale University in 2019 demonstrated this phenomenon.
 Their study, published in the Journal of the American Heart Association, compared outcomes in an interventional study (ALLHAT) comparing medications for hypertension.
-Their results showed that patients who received their care in low-income areas had vastly different outcomes than patients in higher income areas.
+Their results showed that patients who received their care in low-income areas had vastly different outcomes than patients in higher-income areas.
 “Despite standardized treatment protocols, ALLHAT participants in the lowest‐income sites experienced poorer blood pressure control and worse outcomes for some adverse cardiovascular events, emphasizing the importance of measuring and addressing socioeconomic context,” according to the authors.

 Despite these findings, and general acceptance of the role of social determinants, these factors are rarely reported in clinical trial results, according to a JAMA study published in May of this year.